krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     the local user or by root.

 **kcm_mach_service**
-    On OS X only, determines the name of the bootstrap service used to contact the KCM daemon for the KCM credential cache type.
+    On macOS only, determines the name of the bootstrap service used to contact the KCM daemon for the KCM credential cache type.
 If the value is ``-``, Mach RPC will not be used to contact the KCM daemon.
 The default value is ``org.h5l.kcm``.